 The church in America is led by scholars . . . .
 Because we’ve been led by scholars for so long, we have slightly distorted ideas about Christian discipleship.

-So my bet is on the Indian leaders.
+So my bet is on these leaders in South Asia.
 They cannot read the Bible for themselves, but they can quote long passages of Scripture by memory.
 They are doing it and they are changing their tribe.

 Are you a carpenter or a plumber or a homemaker?